riot-ml/rio/README.md

 Reader are meant to compose nicely with each other.

-Note that each call to `IO.read reader` may involve a system call.
+Note that each call to `Rio.read reader` may involve a system call.

 ## The Write interface